ivanovichtor-crypto/FeedBlocker/README.md

 ## Turning it on and off

-- **Main toggle** — turns the app's own "I want to be protected" state on or off.
-It does **not** jump you into system settings; it only remembers your choice locally.
+There's no manual "protection on/off" switch and no status indicator on the home screen.
+Blocking is simply **always active** once the Accessibility service is enabled in system settings — that's the entire on/off logic.
+The home screen only has two things: the "i" button and a pause button.

-- **"i" button** — opens a short setup guide with two dedicated buttons: one opens system **Accessibility settings** (required once, Android won't let apps enable this permission programmatically), the other opens the app's own **Settings page** (for battery/autostart exceptions on MIUI, Huawei, Oppo, etc.).
+- **"i" button** — opens a short setup guide with dedicated buttons: **Settings page** (needed first, to allow restricted settings on Android 13+ for sideloaded apps — see below), **Autostart** (best-effort: tries to open the right autostart-management screen for your phone's manufacturer — Xiaomi/HyperOS, Huawei/Honor, Oppo/Realme/OnePlus, Vivo, and a few others — falling back to the app's Settings page if none match), and **Accessibility settings** (required once, Android won't let apps enable this permission programmatically).
-- **"Turn off blocking for 5 minutes"** — a quick pause, also available as an action on the persistent notification, for when you genuinely need to watch something in the feed.
+- **"Включить ленту на 5 минут" ("Turn feed on for 5 minutes")** — the only way to pause, for when you genuinely need to watch something in the feed.
+Also available as an action on the persistent notification.
+While paused, the button becomes "Снять паузу" ("End pause") with a countdown above it.

-If Accessibility isn't enabled yet, the home screen shows a short reminder pointing at the "i" button — the toggle itself won't silently fail without an explanation.
+**Installed the APK manually?** Since it isn't from Google Play, Android 13+ hides the Accessibility toggle for it by default ("For your security, this setting is currently unavailable").
+The "i" guide walks through the fix: open the app's Settings page → tap the ⋮ menu in the top-right corner → **"Allow restricted settings"** → confirm.
+Only after that does the Accessibility toggle become available.

 ## Privacy & permissions